 - Improve home comfort and building durability

 The structure of the Home Performance Stakeholder Council is designed to promote transparency, deliver effective operations and facilitate collaboration and consultation with contributors from all industry sectors.

 The Executive Group facilitates planning and implementation of our operations and activities.
-In addition, a representative from each Industry Sector Council provides input and participation from key industry sector members including contractors, sub-trades, manufacturers, suppliers, trade associations, and industry experts.
+The Steering Committee provides input and participation from each industry sector and includes contractors, sub-trades, manufacturers, suppliers, trade associations, and industry experts.